mbrezu/Shovel/README.md

  * NEW-FRAME *var-1*, *var-2*, ... *var-count* - extends the current
    environment with a frame containing *count* slots;
  * DROP-FRAME - removes a frame from the current environment;
+ * BLOCK *address* - starts a named block (the name is the top of the stack) that ends at *address*; pops the stack; pushes a 'named block' record (a name, a return address - *address*, the current environment) on the stack; non-local exits are implemented using `BLOCK`, `BLOCK_RETURN` and `POP_BLOCK`;
+ * BLOCK_RETURN - returns from a named block; the top of the stack is the value to return, the second top of the stack is the name of the named block; if there is no such named block on the stack, execution fails; pops two values from the stack, pushes the named block record then the value to return back on the stack;
+ * POP_BLOCK - ends a named block; this should be the first address after the end address of a named block; the top of the stack should be the value returned from the block; the second top is a 'named block' record; an error is thrown if the second top is not a 'named block' record; the second top is removed from the stack.

 ### Required Primitives